 9. Castel Sant’Angelo – A bit of history & beauty both

-Castel Sant’Angelo – the erstwhile mausoleum of the Emperor Hadrian is among the best tourist places in Rome.
+Castel Sant’Angelo – the erstwhile mausoleum of Emperor Hadrian is among the best tourist places in Rome.
 A shooting site for the 2009 American thriller, Angels and Demons, the mausoleum intrigues with an intriguing history and excellent craftsmanship.

 For tourists, it is a delight to hear all the church bells ring at the same time, dine at the cafes around the mausoleum, and enjoy the river view.